cybernoid1975/DIY-Respirator/README.md

 It is open-source and free.
 You can use it for your own commerical or non-commerical projects.

 # About the project
 This is general DIY diagram.
-It consists of mechanical and electrical parts.
+It consists of off the shelf mechanical and electrical parts.

 Mechanical parts:
 - O2 Oxygen tank